frc-7603/Vespa-auto-apt/README.md

 # VespaRobotics 2025/2026 Auto-APT repo

 Welcome to the **VespaRobotics Auto-APT Repository**!
 This repo is dedicated to developing and testing autonomous systems for the **2025 - 2026 FRC season**.

-(AKA: this is where L1F3 tries to organize all his ideas for auto systems… lol)

 ---